 Many of you know that we began the Servant Foundation (originally, the Christian Community Foundation in Kansas City) in June 2000.
 We are a donor-advised-fund organization, and we chose to affiliate with the National Christian Foundation as our backroom.
-Now, eighteen years later, we’ve been given an opportunity for our organization to establish our own backroom, which gives us more opportunity to continue to grow.

 But in light of that growth, I wanted to take a few moments to remember one of our founders, Pat Lloyd.